plsreply-anton/pacMan/README.md

 # PacMan Game Project

 Setting up a new git repo for personal project.
-Initilized in order to learn more about CMake.
-Currently, the collision check is incredibly buggy and the pellets likewise.
-Should redo the while map and move-process.
+Initilized in order to learn more about CMake and c++ pointers.
+Come a long way.
+Working on adding levels

+*Note: This project is using unreleased SFML 3.0 which is installed locally from source.
+The offical rep can be found *[here](https://github.com/SFML/SFML)*

 ![Alt](/util/sprites/menuImage.png)